 User Update

-The User Update component allows you to update a user’s attributes, events, and purchases in a JSON composer, so there’s no need to include sensitive information like API keys.
+The User Update component allows you to update a user’s attributes, events, and purchases in a JSON editor, so there’s no need to include sensitive information like API keys.

-With User Update, updates don’t count towards your users or track per minute rate limit.
+When using this component in your Canvas, updates don’t count toward your /users/track requests per minute rate limit.
 Instead, these updates are batched so Braze can process them more efficiently than a Braze-to-Braze webhook.
-Note that this component does consume data points.
+Note that this component doesn’t log data points when being used to update non-billable data points (such as subscription groups).

-Drag and drop the component from the sidebar, or click the plus button at the bottom of the variant or step and select User Update.
+Drag and drop the component from the sidebar, or select the plus button at the bottom of the variant or step and select User Update.

-There are three options that allow you to update existing, add new, or remove user profile information.
-All combined, the User Update steps in an app group can update up to 200,000 user profiles per minute.
+There are three options that allow you to update existing user profile information, add new information, or remove user profile information.
+All combined, the User Update steps in a workspace can update up to 200,000 user profiles per minute.

 You can also test the changes made with this component by searching for a user and applying the change to them.
 This will update the user.